On the existence of 4-regular matchstick graphs: Abstract

 \section{Abstract}

 A matchstick graph is a planar unit-distance graph.
-That is a graph drawn with straight edges in the plane such that the edges have unit length, and non-adjacent edges do not intersect.
-We call a matchstick graph 4-regular if every vertex has only degree 4.
-Examples of 4-regular matchstick graphs with less than 63 vertices are only known for 52, 54, 57 and 60 vertices.
-It is shown that for all number of vertices $\geq63$ at least one example of a 4-regular matchstick graph exists.
+We call it \emph{4-regular} if every vertex has degree 4.
+While examples of 4-regular matchstick graphs with fewer than 63 vertices are known only for $n \in \{52, 54, 57, 60\}$, we prove the existence of such graphs for every integer $n \geq 63$.